Sources, Quantities and Cultivation Methods

 Atlantic salmon is one of the most important farmed finfish species in the world and its production is highly efficient.
-Global production has increased markedly since the early 1990's from around 30,510 tonnes in 1993 to over 2.25 million tonnes in 2016, valued at almost US$14.4 billion3.
+Global production has increased markedly since the early 1990's from around 30,510 tonnes in 1993 to over 2.43 million tonnes in 2018, valued at just over US$17 billion3.

 Europe (including Russia) and North America are by far the largest markets for Atlantic salmon.
 However, emerging markets (such as Brazil and Asia) are growing at significantly higher rates than these traditional markets4.
 Farmed salmon is now Scotland’s largest food export by value and over 50 countries imported Scottish salmon in 2016, with the US and France being the largest markets5.
 Scottish salmon was the first fish and first non-French product to be awarded the Label Rouge quality mark6.

 Domestic Market Information7, 8

 ‘Salmon’ has grown to dominate the seafood market in Great Britain (i.e. England, Scotland and Wales) in terms of both value and volume, the majority of which is farmed Atlantic salmon.
 From 2008 to 2017 salmon was the only one of the top five seafood species to show market growth despite having a relatively high average price.
 In 2018 the long-term run of volume growth ended; as value grew by 51.2% and volume declined by -4.8% from a base of £611m and 54,361 tonnes in 2008, and the significant inflation impacted on shoppers value for money perception.
 Salmon has the highest average price of any of the top ten seafood species; over double that of cod and haddock.